duclos-cavalcanti/tum-msei-seminar/README.md

 ## ToDo's
 - [ ] Rethink Title
 - [ ] I have found recent TinyML + NAS Work after 2020!
 Remember to include it.
+- Each section, write on sentence, maybe two if important section (should flow)